InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/ConsentStringSpecification.md

 Given limited adoption of the AdCom / OpenRTB 3.0 specification, GPP assumes the use of OpenRTB 2.x.

 - Like other existing privacy signals (TCF and USPrivacy), the GPP string is also able to be transported via OpenRTB.
 This will begin as an extension within the Regs object.
-For additional guidance, see the [OpenRTB community extensions Github repo](#https://github.com/InteractiveAdvertisingBureau/openrtb/tree/master/extensions/community_extensions) . ""THIS IS GIVING ME A PROBLEM"
+For additional guidance, see the [OpenRTB community extensions Github repo](https://github.com/InteractiveAdvertisingBureau/openrtb/tree/master/extensions/community_extensions) .

 ## About the Global Privacy Platform